riccabolla/sbam/README.md

 # sbam
-Structural and base-level analysis of microbial genomes
+Structural and base-level analysis of microbial genome assemblies